django/djangoproject.com/README.rst

 - Mobile browsers should be considered **B grade** as well.
-  Mobile Safari, Firefox on Android and the Android Browser should support the responsive styles as much as possible but some degredation can't be prevented due to the limited screen size and other platform restrictions.
+  Mobile Safari, Firefox on Android and the Android Browser should support the responsive styles as much as possible but some degradation  can't be prevented due to the limited screen size and other platform restrictions.

 File locations